 The custom role is created.
 You can assign it to members from the Members tab of the organization page.

-- To edit a custom role, click the More options button for the role you want to edit, and click Edit.
+- To edit a custom role, click the More options button for the role you need to edit, and click Edit.
 Change the name, description, or privileges, and click Save.

 To get information about a member role, click the Role information button in the row of the role.
 A pop-up appears with a description and a list of privileges.
 The row also indicates whether the role is a custom role or default role, as well as the number of members assigned to each role.